-Ms Clodach McGrory Chairperson Practiced at the Bar in Northern Ireland from 1990 to 1995 and subsequently worked at the Law Centre (NI).
-She was a member of the Standing Advisory Commission on Human Rights from 1998 to 1999 and served a term of office on the Irish Human Rights Commission from December 2000 until August 2006.
-She was a member of the Prison Review Team which was appointed by the Minister for Justice in June 2011 to conduct a comprehensive review of the Northern Ireland Prison Service and reported in October 2012.
-She was a Life Sentence Review Commissioner/Parole Commissioner from 2001-2019 and is currently a Legal Member of the Appeal Tribunals for Northern Ireland.
+Ms Clodach McGrory BL Chairperson Ms McGrory was educated at Trinity College Dublin and Queens University Belfast, where she completed an LLM in Human Rights and Emergency Law.
+She was called to the Bar of Northern Ireland in 1990 where she practiced primarily in the field of criminal law.
+She was subsequently employed by Law Centre (NI) from 1996.
+She was appointed to the Northern Ireland Standing Advisory Commission on Human Rights in 1998.
+Ms McGrory was appointed as a Sentence Review Commissioner in 1998 and as a Life Sentence Review Commissioner in 2001.
+She was subsequently appointed as a Parole Commissioner, serving until 2019.
+In 2002 she was appointed as a fee-paid legal member of Appeal Tribunals.
+Ms McGrory served as a member of the Irish Human Rights Commission from December 2000 until August 2006.
+From June 2011 she was a member of the "Owers" Prison Review Team, which was established to conduct a comprehensive review of the Northern Ireland Prison Service, reporting to the Minister for Justice in October 2012.
 Ms McGrory was appointed Chairperson of the Sentence Review Commissioners in January 2013.
-Dr Adrian Grounds Was a University senior lecturer in forensic psychiatry at the Institute of Criminology, University of Cambridge, and an honorary consultant forensic psychiatrist in the Cambridgeshire and Peterborough NHS Foundation Trust, until retiring in 2010.
-He is now an honorary research fellow at the Institute of Criminology.
-He is also a Parole Commissioner for Northern Ireland, and a Medical Member of the First-tier Tribunal (Mental Health) in England.
-Prof John Jackson A Professor of Law at the University of Nottingham and a qualified barrister.
+Dr Adrian Grounds Dr Grounds was a University senior lecturer in forensic psychiatry at the Institute of Criminology, University of Cambridge, and an honorary consultant forensic psychiatrist in the Cambridgeshire and Peterborough NHS Foundation Trust, until retiring in 2010.
+He was also a Parole Commissioner for Northern Ireland until he retired from this role in 2023.
+He is now an honorary research fellow at the Institute of Criminology and a Medical Member of the First-tier Tribunal (Mental Health) in England.
+Prof John Jackson Prof Jackson is an Emeritus Professor of Law at the University of Nottingham and a qualified barrister.
 He was previously Dean of the School of Law at University College Dublin and has taught at several other universities including Queen's University Belfast, the University of Sheffield, the City University, London and University College Cardiff.
 He has held visiting professorships at Hastings College of the Law, University of California and the Faculty of Law, University of New South Wales and was a Fernand Braudel Senior Fellow at the European University Institute in 2007 - 2008.
 From 1998 to 2000 he was an Independent Assessor for the Northern Ireland Criminal Justice Review and he has been a Life Sentence Review Commissioner/Parole Commissioner since 2002.
 Mr Timothy Thorne Mr Timothy Thorne qualified as a barrister in 1987.
 He practiced mainly in the fields of criminal defence and prosecution.
 He was a Deputy Assistant Judge Advocate General sitting in Courts Martial and is a fee-paid judge in the First Tier Tribunal, sitting in the Immigration & Asylum Chamber and the Care Standards Tribunal.
 He is also a Parole Commissioner for Northern Ireland.
 He was also a Deputy Chairperson of the National Health Service Tribunal and a consultant trainer to the Inns of Court School of Law in London.
 He is also a non-Executive Director of a legal training company.
 Dr Micaela Greenwood Dr Micaela Greenwood is an independent business psychologist and management consultant.
 Her previous positions include Principal Occupational Psychologist at the Police Service of Northern Ireland and Associate Director of the MSc in Occupational Psychology at Queen's University of Belfast.
 Micaela is also a Parole Commissioner for Northern Ireland.

-Ms Anne Grimes Ms Anne Grimes qualified as a solicitor in 1990.
-She worked at Law Centre (NI) for 12 years.
-She was appointed as an Immigration Judge of the First-tier Tribunal in 2002 and also as a Deputy Judge of the Upper Tribunal in 2010.
-She was appointed as a salaried judge of the First-Tier Tribunal (Immigration & Asylum Chamber) in January 2020.
+(Immigration & Asylum Chamber) in January 2020. --

-\\ Ms Grimes is currently on a sabbatical from her role as a Sentence Review Commissioner.
+\\ Ms Grimes retired from her role as a Sentence Review Commissioner on 31 March 2025.